callumfowler101/orbs_midi_visualiser/README.md

 	- Scatter: this toggle makes all of the orbs appear in random positions (not tied to their cell)
 	- Random Cells: this toggle re-orders the cells
 	- Radomise: this button creates a new random order for the random cells
+	- Drop down menu: allows you to select your midi device

 - Midi Commands
 	- Sending a midi message on channels 1-8 will generate an orb in the associated cell